-The policyholder purchases and owns the life insurance policy or contract.
+The life insurance policyholder purchases and owns the life insurance policy or contract.
 In most cases the policyholder is the person whose life is insured by the contract (the life assured) but this is not always the case.
 For example, an employer (the policyholder) might purchase life insurance for an employee (the life assured).

-The policyholder is the only person who can make changes to a policy, for example change the names of the policy beneficiaries or increase the cover amount.
+The policyholder is the only person who can make changes to a policy, for example change the names of the life policy beneficiaries or increase the cover amount.

 As the policyholder you are obliged to: